-Mariana Mazzucato (PhD) is professor in the economics of innovation and public value at University College London, where she is founding director of the UCL Institute for Innovation & Public Purpose (IIPP).
-IIPP is dedicated to rethinking the role of public policy in shaping both the rate of economic growth and its direction -- and training the next generation of global leaders to build partnerships that can address mission-oriented societal goals.
+Mariana Mazzucato, PhD, is a professor in the economics of innovation and public value at University College London, where she is founding director of the UCL Institute for Innovation & Public Purpose (IIPP).

 Mazzucato advises policy makers around the world on innovation-led inclusive and sustainable growth.
-Her current roles include being a member of the Scottish Government's Council of Economic Advisors; the South African President's Economic Advisory Council; the OECD Secretary General's Advisory Group on a New Growth Narrative; the UN's Committee for Development Policy; SITRA's Advisory Panel in Finland; and Norway's Research Council.
-Through her role as special advisor for the EC Commissioner for Research, Science and Innovation, she authored the report on mission-oriented research and innovation in the European Union, turning "missions" into a crucial new instrument in the European Commission’s innovation program, Horizon.
+Through her role as special advisor for the EC Commissioner for Research, Science and Innovation, she authored the high-impact report on Mission-Oriented Research & Innovation in the European Union, turning "missions" into a crucial new instrument in the European Commission’s Horizon innovation programme.

 More news and ideas from Mariana Mazzucato

 With TEDSummit 2019 just two months away, it’s time to unveil the first group of speakers that will take to the stage in Edinburgh, Scotland, from July 21-25.
 Three years ago, more than 1,000 members of the TED global community convened in Banff, Canada, for the first-ever TEDSummit.
 We talked about the fracturing state of […]Continue reading